University of the West of Scotland: Dumfries

-The university's Dumfries campus is a small multi-institution facility located within the Crichton estate, a historic 85 acre parkland estate 2 mi from the centre of Dumfries.
-The campus has state-of-the-art learning facilities and currently operates across five historic buildings.
+The university's Dumfries campus is a compact multi-institution facility located within the Crichton estate, a historic 85 acre parkland estate 2 mi from the centre of Dumfries.
+It was borne from the amalgamation with South West School of Nursing and Hamilton's Bell College and was Joined by Paisley University, the University of Glasgow and latterly by Dumfries College.
+The UWS campus has state-of-the-art learning facilities, experienced staff and currently operates within a building shared by Dumfries College.
 A range of flexible full and part-time study opportunities are offered.
-The university claims that students benefit from 'small class sizes, low staff: student ratios and a supportive study environment.'
+The university claims that students benefit from 'small class sizes, low staff: student ratios and a supportive and friendly study environment.'

 The Crichton University Campus in Dumfries is the result of a joint project between the University of the West of Scotland, the University of Glasgow, Dumfries and Galloway College and the Open University.
-The campus mainly offers business, computing and, since the merger with Bell College, nursing courses.
+The campus mainly offers computing, social work and, since the merger with Bell College, Adult and Mental Health nursing courses.
 Established in 1999 to provide a hub for higher education in the south-west of Scotland, the Crichton Campus has helped the regeneration of the Dumfries and Galloway economy.

 London

-The London Campus is currently located in the East India Dock area of London Docklands.
+The London Campus is currently located in the East India Docks area of London Docklands.
 It was launched in March 2016 and provides UWS degree and postgraduate programmes to the international student population in London.